bbmokhtari/django-translations/docs/reference/context.rst

                 ),
             )

-            with Context(europe, 'countries') as context:
+            with Context(continents, 'countries') as context:
                 context.read(lang='de')
                 print(continents[0].countries.all())